synth-laboratories/craftaxlm/README.md

 # 📚 Citation
 To learn more about Craftax, check out the paper [website](https://craftaxenv.github.io) here.
-To cite the underlying Craftax environment, please cite:
+To cite the underlying Craftax environment, see:
 ```
 @inproceedings{matthews2024craftax,
     author={Michael Matthews and Michael Beukman and Benjamin Ellis and Mikayel Samvelyan and Matthew Jackson and Samuel Coward and Jakob Foerster},